-And someone watched me–a young male.
+And someone watched her–a young male with a mature gaze.

 “New recruit?” the guy asked.

 “I’m Nicholas.
-You certainly appear to be new recruit material, since you’re adorned with that leg iron.”
+You certainly appear to be new-recruit material since you’re adorned with that leg iron.”

-“Hey, just kiddin’ with you, sweetheart,” Nicholas said in a lighthearted tone, bringing me back to the present with a snap.
+“Hey, just kiddin’ with you, sweetheart,” Nicholas said in a lighthearted tone, bringing her back to the present with a snap.
 “Don’t feel singled out.
 Recruits who arrive via government channels rather than being enrolled by family wear a security device until the front office receives all the records.
 The Institute is responsible for you.
 No big deal.
 They can’t risk being sued if you wander off the property.
 Not as though you’re in prison or something.”

 Nicholas leaned forward in his chair.
 “Where do you hail from?”